wneessen/go-parsesyslog/README.md

 ### IETF-syslog
 `go-parsesyslog` is also fully ([RFC5424](https://datatracker.ietf.org/doc/html/rfc5424)) compliant.
 All available fields are parsed and represented accordingly in the `LogMsg` fields.
-Also the RFC5424 mandates a maximum length of 2048 bytes for a log message, `go-parsesyslog` does only obey the message length given in the header of the message.
+Although the RFC5424 mandates a maximum length of 2048 bytes for a log message, `go-parsesyslog` does only obey the message length given in the header of the message.